-A by the City in early 2017 detailing the scope of housing needs in the city found that 1,750 households spend more than half of their income on housing.
+A housing needs assessment commissioned by the City in early 2017 detailing the scope of housing needs in the city found that 1,750 households spend more than half of their income on housing.
 The report also concluded that the City will require 4,000 affordable units in the coming decades.

 Payne said there is a broader need to acknowledge and embrace the many benefits of increasing affordable housing opportunities and building public housing.
 In particular, he said new construction of such housing options and increased availability of affordable housing can drive economic growth for working class families.

 “I think we have the potential to become a statewide model for how local communities can come together and unify around creating affordable housing,” Payne said.
 “We can do something unprecedented by expanding it and having public housing be a crown jewel of our city and send a signal that working families can afford to live in this city, and we want to provide affordable housing as a human right.”